CompositeFlows/documentation-assembler-vsix/README.md

 ### Variables
  * **Variables** define a piece of **markdown text** for reuse within other **markdown text**.
  * It could be a link, a table or page of text.
- * Relative links **variables** are validated and adjusted to the ultimate parent's location.
+ * **Variables** that are relative links are validated and adjusted to the top-level parent map's directory.

 ![Docs Assembler variables gif](./assets/DocsAssemblerVariables.gif)